-Overall, air quality in Scotland has improved in recent decades and is generally good.
-However, there are still hotspot areas of poor air quality and concentrations of ground-level ozone – a potentially harmful secondary pollutant generated in the presence of sunlight – have increased.
+Overall, air quality in Scotland has improved in recent decades and is generally good; however, there are still hotspot areas of poor air quality which need to be tackled.

 We regulate and monitor certain industrial activities in Scotland that can generate airborne pollution.
 Our work involves working with and directing local authorities and other partners to manage and improve air quality.
 We also provide policy and operational advice to government, industry and the public on pollution control and other environmental issues.

 In addition, we work towards Scottish and UK objectives and targets set to address global climate change and the cross-border and international transport of pollutants.